Sudhanshu1304/To-Do-List/README.md

-Many times it happens that while attending lectures or even in general we come across many Tasks to do ,In such case's this application comes in handy Just create a bat file of this program then we can use this just like other Applications
+Many times it happens that while attending lectures or even in general we come across many Tasks to do ,In such case's this application comes in handy Just create a bat file of this program , we can use this just like other Applications

 <br><br>